About Panhellenic Recruitment Recommendations

 Are recommendations really necessary?

 Similar to the references that one might have when applying for a job, a recommendation introduces a potential member to a sorority chapter.
 It is simply a supplement to the information that the chapter will receive through the Panhellenic Recruitment Registration form.
 Think of obtaining a recommendation as completing extra credit for a class.
 You can succeed without it, but it never hurts to try.

 A sorority will only need one recommendation on a potential member.
 Having more than one recommendation sent to a particular sorority will not necessarily increase your chances of joining that sorority.
 However, if you know more than one alumna from a particular sorority, it is perfectly acceptable for them all to write letters for you.

-Overall, it may seem like most potential members have a recommendation to every sorority, but that’s not the case.
+Overall, it may seem like most potential members have a recommendation for every sorority, but that’s not the case.
 Very few potential members will have one for each chapter.
-Most will have recommendations for about ten or less, so don’t worry if you can’t check every box.
+Most will have recommendations for about ten or fewer, so don’t worry if you can’t check every box.

 Does having a recommendation guarantee that I will receive a bid from a particular sorority?